Andlet95/scoreboard/README.md

 Match should be greater than another seemed confusing.
 The comparator could determine "excitement" of a match, which would means the list would have to be sorted in reverse before scoreboard returns it.
 Or it could be sorted some other way.

+After getting to the implementation of the sorting of matches, I determined having the Match implementing a Comparable seemed simplest, so I pivoted slightly away from the original idea.
+This led to a pain in testing the sorting function in the Scoreboard test, but I ended up adding the example from the task as an integration test.